MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

     ![Android Studio Target Device menu](../images/android-target-device-menu.png)

-3. Select Run ▷.
+3. Select **▶ Run**.
 This will launch the app on your connected device.

 ## Run your app on a virtual Android device using an emulator